-The problem of continuous query evaluation is: Given a set of queries and a set of moving objects, continuously determine the set of objects that are contained within each query2.
+The problem of continuous query evaluation is: Given a set of queries and a set of moving objects, continuously determine the set of objects that are contained within each query.

 Clearly, with a large number of queries and moving objects, it is infeasible to re-evaluate each query whenever any object moves.
 A more practical approach is to re-evaluate all queries periodically taking into account the latest positions of all objects.
 In order for the results to be useful, a short re-evaluation period is desired.
 The goal of the query evaluation techniques is therefore to re-evaluate all queries in as short a time as possible.

-A naïve solution is to compare each object against each query in every period.
-Another approach is building an index (e.g. R-tree) on the objects to speed up the queries.
+The naïve approach to this problem is to compare each object against each query in every period.
+A more effective solution seems to be the traditional approach of building an index (such as an R-tree) on the objects to speed up the queries.
 Although for regular queries this would result in improvements in performance over the naïve approach, it suffers a major drawback for the moving objects environment: the index needs to be continuously updated as object positions change.
-Maintaining such an index on mobile data is a challenging task [21].
+Maintaining such an index on mobile data proves to be quite a challenging task [22].

-This paper build on the idea of Query Indexing proposed in [19].
-Instead of building an index on the moving objects (which would require frequent updating), create an index on the more stable queries.
-Any spatial index structure can be used to build the query index (e.g. R-tree, Quad-tree, etc).
+We propose a novel solution to this problem: Query Indexing.
+Instead of building an index on the moving objects (which would require frequent updating), create an index on the more stable queries [20].
+Any spatial index structure can be used to build the query index.

 The evaluation of continuous queries in each cycle proceeds as follows.
 For object P, let P.qset denote the set of all queries in which P is contained.
 For query Q, let Q.pset denote the set of objects contained in Q. The goal is to compute the set Q.pset for each query Q based upon the current locations of the objects by the end of each cycle.
-Because of the lack of speed limitations Q.pset and P.qset are likely to be completely different from one cycle to the next.
-Consequently, incremental solutions are of little value.
+Because of the lack of speed limitations Q.pset and P.qset can be completely different from one cycle to the next.
+Consequently, incremental solutions are infeasible.
 In each cycle, we first use the query index to compute P.qset for each object P. Next, for each query Q in P.qset, we add P to Q.pset.

 Some important consequences of indexing the queries instead of the data should be noted.
-Firstly, the index needs no modification unless there is a change to the set of queries a relatively less frequent event in comparison to changes to object locations since we are dealing with continuous queries.
+Firstly, the index needs no modification unless there is a change to the set of queries - a relatively less frequent event in comparison to changes to object locations since we are dealing with continuous queries.
 Secondly, the location of an object can change greatly from one cycle to the next without having any impact on the performance.
-In other words, there is no restriction on the nature of movement or speed of the objects.
-This is an advantage since many known object indexing techniques rely upon certain assumptions about the movement of objects.
+In other words, there is no restriction on the nature of movement of the objects.
+This is not true for object indexing techniques such as [25] which rely upon certain assumptions about the movement of objects.

 Next we discuss the feasibility of in-memory query indexing by evaluating different types of indexes for queries.
 Clearly, if we are unable to select an appropriate index, the time needed to complete one cycle can be large (e.g. 1 min) and the approach would be unacceptable.
 Below we briefly discuss indexing techniques for building a query index in main memory.
 In Section 4 we evaluate the performance of these alternative indexes.